LordPatriot/flashcards/PITCHME.md

 ---

 ## Processing delay
-Time required to wxamine the packet's header and determine where to direct it
+Time required to examine the packet's header and determine where to direct it

 ---